 Cusco, Peru, the former capital of the Inca Empire, is easily one of the country’s most beautiful and magical cities.
 After more than two months traveling the length of Peru from north to south, we finally arrived in this famous city.

-To be honest, I wasn’t sure what to expect.
-I knew it was the tourist capital of Peru, but I wondered if it was all hype due to its proximity to Machu Picchu, with many travelers simply using it as their launch pad for other adventures.
+I wasn’t sure what to expect before visiting… I knew it was the tourist capital of Peru, but I wondered if it was all hype due to its proximity to Machu Picchu, with many travelers simply using it as their launch pad for other adventures.

 I’m happy to say that not only is Cusco worth exploring for its own sake, but that it is one of the most amazing, beautiful, entertaining cities we visited in all of Peru — a wonderful mix of Inca ruins, colonial architecture, and modern amenities.
 It has a little bit to offer any traveler.